-My neighbor, Babette, is throwing a holiday party tonight.
+My next door neighbor is throwing a holiday party tonight.
 She throws one every year and we always have a good time!
 There will be great food, great drinks and a great mix of party guests(young and old).
 In fact, I have to literally drag my little guy out of their house every year, and I am sure that this year will be no different.

 During the holidays, dinner hostesses may find that coordinating the evening can be more stressful than cooking the meal.
 But you can pull off a successful holiday celebration, with minimal stress, if you keep the following tips in mind —

 First and foremost – Plan Ahead.
 Write a to-do list or a timeline with a grocery list.
 Knowing what you need to do in advance will help you avoid numerous trips to the grocery store and give you time for that well-deserved manicure.
 Consider setting the table the night before – this should include the serving dishes.
 To ensure that I have enough serving dishes and utensils available, I set the dishes the evening before with a post-it note identifying the food that goes in it.
 And, I try to cook and freeze as much as I can during the week prior to the dinner.
 Thawing and reheating the day of the event is much easier than preparing the food from scratch.